Sociology and Social Research MAStudy level: Postgraduate

 Community Engagement – 15 credits

 What does community mean in complex, globalised societies?
 This module interrogates ideas of community and how these are pursued, realised and contested in social, spatial, political and cultural contexts.
 A key area of debate is the role of the charitable and voluntary sector in connecting individuals and groups as participants and stakeholders in activities, networks and partnerships.
-Students have the opportunity to explore this in a bitesize research project or a community-based placement.
+You will have the opportunity to explore this in a bitesize research project or a community-based placement2.

 Final Research Project – 50 credits